GOP field in Pennsylvania Senate race still wide open as hard-right state lawmaker says he won't run

 Former hedge fund CEO David McCormick is the favorite of party leaders and has drawn pledges of financial support from top Republican officials — should he decide to run.

 McCormick, however, is facing a complicated decision, with Trump seeking the party’s nomination for president.
-A Mastriano candidacy could have further complicated McCormick’s path and was causing heartburn in some GOP circles.
+A Mastriano candidacy could have further complicated McCormick’s path, and his announcement allowed Republican Party officials, for a night, to breathe a sigh of relief — or, as one quipped, “pop Champagne.”

+A year ago, the party weathered a bruising, seven-way primary for Pennsylvania’s open U.S. Senate seat.
+It cost upwards of $85 million, launched months of TV attack ads and inflicted lasting damage on the eventual nominee, heart surgeon-turned-TV celebrity Dr. Mehmet Oz.

+A three-week recount in the primary contest left McCormick behind Oz by fewer than 1,000 votes.

+Mastriano’s decision gives the Pennsylvania GOP hope of avoiding another divisive and expensive primary like the one in 2022, which led to a rough general election that featured losses in races for governor and Senate.

-At the very least, it could have forced McCormick “to go spend millions to defend himself when that money would be better used in a general election or to help other candidates statewide,” said Sam DeMarco, a McCormick ally and chair of the Allegheny County GOP.
+“It gives us as a party the chance to coalesce behind a candidate,” said Sam DeMarco, a McCormick ally and chair of the Allegheny County GOP.
+“Hopefully that would be Dave McCormick.”

+It also could give an eventual GOP nominee the opportunity to “define yourself on your own terms instead of entering a general campaign with attacks against you and your character playing across the television screens in Pennsylvania statewide,” DeMarco said.

 Mastriano, a state senator, did not voice explicit support for McCormick or any other candidate, but said he expected that an eventual GOP nominee would live up to their campaign pledges.